eclipse/xtext/CONTRIBUTING.md

 1. On the initial page, click on the *Switch to Advanced Mode* button in the top right.
 1. On the *Product* page, select *Eclipse IDE for Eclipse Committers*.
 1. On the *Projects* page, select the *Xtext* node.
 1. Choose your preferred installation settings on the *Variables* page.
-Enter credentials for your Eclipse and GitHub account.
-If you don't have ssh keys registered with Github then make sure that you select `HTTPS (read-only, anonymous)` or `HTTPS (read-write)` for the Github repository entries.
+Enter credentials for your Eclipse and GitHub accounts.
+If you don't have an SSH key registered with GitHub then make sure that you select `HTTPS (read-only, anonymous)` or `HTTPS (read-write)` for the GitHub repository entries.
 1. Finish the wizard, drink a cup of coffee, and watch how your Xtext development environment is assembled.

 IMPORTANT: if you had previously set up your workspace when Xtext code was split in several Git repositories, please, start completely from scratch (new installation and new clone).